linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 Trial Period Activation

+Under both online/offline mode, the system is activated automatically.
 There is only one trial period activation opportunity for each device and the valid period is 90 days calculated from the activation date.
 All the system functions are available in the trial period.

 1. Click  ![uos1](icon/uos1.svg)on the tray in the lower right corner to enter the interface.